 What to see on a Classic Car Tour of Havana

 When you book a classic car tour in Havana you’ll want to ensure that you see the major sites that you’re interested in.
 You likely won’t stop at them, save that for later, just enjoy the drive around the city.
+We’ve included a Classic car tour of Havana in our 24 hours in Havana itinerary, which you can read here.
 Here are the main sites to see on a Havana Classic Car Tour.

 Capitolio Nacional, Havana – the Capitol Building